 In this paper, we described a tracking algorithm framework using online learning and multiple features working together to track a surgical tool.
-We show our results on real, in-vivo surgical data where the tracking environment is inherently difficult due to rapid movements, severe occlusions, and viewpoint changes.
-We stress the importance of being able to discover new information online, using discriminate features, in order to extend the tracker performance over time.
+We show our results on real, in-vivo surgical data where the tracking environment is inherently difficult.
+We stress the importance of being able to discover new information online in order to extend the tracker performance over time.

-We are currently integrating the tracker with the camera control system of the IREP to perform automated visual servoing tasks [25].
-Future work includes reserch into more intelligent database schemes, possibly trying to represent the object spatially (i.e., by 3-D viewpoint) rather then temporally.
-Also, we are currently investigating an automated method to compute the weights on the individual feature likelihood maps for fusion, based on filter response.
-We are also looking into methods of selecting representative features of the object when we add it to the database to reduce processing time when matching against the best track state, while retaining the qualitative behavior described in this paper.
+We are currently integrating the tracker with the camera control system of the IREP to perform automated visual servoing tasks [17].
+Future work includes reserch into more intelligent database schemes, possibly trying to represent the object spatially rather then temporally.
+Also, we are investigating an automated method to compute the optimal weights on the individual feature likelihood maps for fusion.